Prep Time: 1 hour

 *These steps are essential to keep the yogurt thick and prevent it from curdling, everything must be mixed thoroughly PRIOR to adding heat.

-6. Put the pot on high heat and stir until it reaches a boil.
-Reduce to low heat and mix occasionally for 30 minutes.
+6. Place pot on high heat and stir until yogurt comes to boil; Reduce to low heat and mix occasionally for 20 minutes.

-7. Add the crushed cloves of garlic and mint in the yogurt and mix together.
+7. Add the crushed cloves of garlic and mint to yogurt and continue to cook for another 15 minutes.

 Let us know what you think of this recipe, and make sure to like us on Facebook to stay up to date.